johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 7. The aggregate Quality of Service (QoS) traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
 8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no-buffer discard subclass.
 9. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
-10. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class0.
+10. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class0, which represents the default class.
 11. Traffic to the device control plane has its own class, however, traffic from the device control plane SHOULD be accounted for in the same way as other egress traffic.
-12. While the model defines a comprehensive set of counters and statistics, implementations MAY support a subset of the defined features based on hardware capabilities and operational requirements.
+12. While the model defines a comprehensive set of counters and statistics, implementations MAY support a subset of the defined features based on device capabilities and operational requirements.
 However, implementations MUST clearly document which features are supported and how they map to the model.

 Usage Examples {#examples}
 --------------